marcduiker/event-sponsor-checklist/README.md

 - [ ] Design & order stickers.
 - [ ] If you have datasheets/flyers/stickers: order display stands for these so your booth stays tidy.
 - [ ] Find & order sustainable swag or prizes to give away at the booth.
+- [ ] Decide what is the _Best Next Step_ for a booth visitor once they talked to you?
+Do you point them to your website, do you want them to book a meeting?
+Prepare a document with QR codes or create an online form to facilitate these _Best Next Steps_.
 - [ ] Prepare a [_Know Before You Go_](#know-before-you-go-document) document and share this with the people who will staff the booth.
-- [ ] Decide what is the best next step for a booth visitor once they talked to you?
-Do you point them to your website, do you want them to book a meeting?
-Prepare a document with QR codes or create an online form to facilitate these best next steps.
+- [ ] Send calendar invites to the booth staff so they know when they should be at the booth.
+Include a link to the _Know Before You Go_ doc).
 - [ ] Set up lead scanning.
 Can the default scoring/questions be changed?
 - [ ] Label all the hardware that you'll bring to the booth with company name / email.
 Ensure everything is insured.
 - [ ] If the booth staff are staying overnight, schedule a team dinner for them.